Whadup/arxiv_library/README.md

 ```
 </path/to/tar-archives> should contain the tar-archives with the raw data.
 A tar-archive is organized as follows:
 One tar arxiv (e. g. "arXiv_src_1503_007.tar") contains the sources for multiple papers from March 2015.
-The members of the tar-archive represents one publication and can be of three different types:
+One member of the tar-archive represents one publication and can be of three different types:

 - A single gzip compressed tex-file
 - A tar.gz archive